chrysaliswoon/booktribe/README.md

 | :white_check_mark:| Make HTTP request to external RESTFUl API
 | :white_check_mark:| REST endpoints must not be those that have been discussed or used in class or assessment
 | :white_check_mark:| Use Bootstrap in your HTML
-| :white_check_mark:|Redis database must be runnign in the 'cloud'.
+| :white_check_mark:|Redis database must be running in the 'cloud'.
 Can provision an instance from Redis Labs or any other cloud provider

 # Breakdown of the Project